houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 The backreference in `parseHtmlTags` is especially useful in making HTML tag parsing quite dynamic.
 Intuitively, we don't need to specify a whole list of potential HTML tags alternating with one another (like `(<p>(.*?)<\/p>)` or `(<div>(.*?)<\/div>)` or `(<a>(.*?)<\/a>)`).
 Once we have an HTML tag name as a submatch of the capturing group in `<(\w+)>`, we can dynamically refer to it using the backreference in `<\/\1>`.

-### 4.1 JavaScript regular expressions do not only denote the class of regular languages
+### 4.1 The class denoted by JavaScript regular expressions is not the class of regular languages

 Let's take the as a counter-example.
 In this section, I informally prove that this does not denote a regular language.
 In fact, it denotes a context-free language.